-(1) The following standards set out the expectations that the University holds for assessment in higher education units and courses, and should be read in conjunction with the Assessment for Learning Policy.

-(2) The standards draw from expected good practice in institutions across Australia, as well as the work of scholars and researchers in this field.
+- (1) The following standards set out the expectations that the University holds for assessment in higher education course and units, and should be read in conjunction with the Assessment for Learning Policy. - (2) The standards draw from expected good practice in institutions across Australia, the VU Block Model 2.0 Principles and Descriptors, as well as the work of scholars and researchers in the assessment field.
 They are not intended to be exhaustive, but rather set the scene for good practice while providing scope for staff to engage in continuous improvement in assessment design.